futtta/ao_critcss_aas/readme.txt

 = 1.6.0 =

-* new: (advanced) option to disable CCSS injection for logged on users (as the CCSS is always extracted from an anonymous visitor context, the CCSS might not apply for logged in users).
+* new: (advanced) option to disable CCSS injection for logged on users (as the CCSS is always geneated from an anonymous visitor context, the CCSS might not apply for logged in users).
 * improvement: warn when the job queue processing task is not getting triggered (due to WordPress cron issues).
 * improvement: also submit a request to criticalcss.com if a rule exists but the file containing the CCSS does not exist or is empty.
 * added info about cron issues to the FAQ.